8 Opportunities For Accredited Investors

 5. Cryptocurrency

-Cryptocurrencies have unexpectedly emerged as a distinct asset class over the last few years.
-In the previous ten years, they have gone from nonexistent to a market valuation of nearly $2 trillion as of January 2022.
-And while the market suffered a brutal dip in 2022, it no doubt is a place that provides some investors high returns as compensation for their risk.
+Cryptocurrencies have emerged as a distinct asset class over the last few years.
+In the previous ten years, they have gone from nonexistent to a market valuation of $2.57 trillion as of May 2024.
+While the market suffered a sharp dip in 2022 and is down from its March 2024 high, it has provided some investors with high returns as compensation for their risk.

-Undoubtedly, regarding the returns investors have received, the crypto market is the asset class with the fastest and most dynamic growth in history.
+Regarding the returns early investors received, the crypto market is the asset class with the fastest and most dynamic growth in history.
 But should you think about including a cryptocurrency investment in your portfolio?

-Cryptocurrencies are perceived to be a better store of value than fiat currencies, as the inflation and depreciation that come with economic distress are almost non-existent in crypto.
+Some perceive Cryptocurrencies as a better store of value than fiat currencies.
+In crypto, the inflation and depreciation associated with economic distress are lower.
 This makes them an attractive alternative investment when hedging against economic distress and inflation.

-Note the crypto market is highly volatile.
-Due to the volatile nature of this asset class, investing in cryptocurrencies comes with plenty of risks.
-As a result, it is advisable to begin with a small portion of your overall portfolio, especially if you're tipping your toes into the waters of crypto investments.
+The crypto market is highly volatile, and investing in cryptocurrencies involves plenty of risk.
+As a result, some investors begin with a small portion of their overall portfolio, especially if they're starting with crypto investments.

 The rapid increase in value probably drives most investors' desire to keep at least a small investment in cryptocurrencies as time goes on.